 To build, price, and book your own trip, we recommend Indie.
 If you’d rather get some expert advice on where to go when and in what order to make the most of your multi-stop route, we recommend AirTreks.

 What to expect

-Being in the gloom and doom age of the modern media, you may have overlooked South America as a legitimate travel destination.
-But I’m here to inform you that this colossal continent is perfectly safe so long as you stay current on what’s going on politically and don’t stray in areas that can be dangerous.
+Because of the media’s focus on gloom and doom abroad, you may have overlooked South America as a safe travel destination.
+But I’m here to inform you that it’s is perfectly safe so long as you stay current on what’s going on politically and don’t stray into areas that are known to be dangerous for travelers and locals alike.
 In short, use some common sense, and more than likely you’ll come home perfectly fine and happy from a wonderful trip.